Frequently Asked Questions

 How is SCA27B acquired?

 SCA27B is an autosomal dominant genetic disorder which means it is directly passed down from one generation to the next.
 Only one parent has to have SCA27B for the child to inherit the condition.
 Each child of a parent with SCA27B has a 50% chance of inheriting the GAA repeat within the FGF14 gene that causes SCA27B.
-Some individuals with SCA27B may have no family history of ataxia due to a variety of reasons: 1) their parent died before they exhibited symptoms of SCA27B, 2) their parent had a GAA repeat length in the “incomplete penetrance” range of 250-299 or lower (see next section for more on incomplete penetrance), 3) the mutation newly arose in that individual.
+Some individuals with SCA27B may have no family history of ataxia due to a variety of reasons: 1) their parent died before they exhibited symptoms of SCA27B, 2) their parent had a GAA repeat length in the “incomplete penetrance” range of 250-300 or lower (see next section for more on incomplete penetrance), 3) ataxic symptoms in family members were attributed to other conditions or aging, and not recognized as a hereditary cerebellar ataxia.

 Why does my genetic testing report “repeat lengths”?

 In SCA27B, the abnormality responsible for this disease is an expansion in the number of repeated GAA trinucleotides found in the first intron (non-coding region) of the FGF14 gene on chromosome 13.
-When the trinucleotide GAA is repeated 250-299 times, then one is considered to be affected by SCA27B but may or may not display symptoms (incomplete penetrance).
+When the trinucleotide GAA is repeated 250-300 times, then one is considered to be affected by SCA27B but may or may not display symptoms (incomplete penetrance).
 There is discussion that the threshold for incomplete penetrance may even be lower (200-249 repeats).
-In individuals with repeat lengths of 300 or more, progressive symptoms of SCA27B will develop (full penetrance).
-The number of repeats may affect progression of the disease – when the number of repeats is larger, disease symptoms may start earlier, but this is not always the case.
+In individuals with repeat lengths >300, progressive symptoms of SCA27B will develop (full penetrance).
+There is not a clear relationship between the number of repeats and the onset of symptoms, severity, or rate of symptom progression.
 This is the subject of much ongoing SCA27B research.
 Other genetic, lifestyle, and/or environmental factors may have a greater influence on the age of onset and severity of symptoms than solely the repeat number.
+If you are genetically confirmed to have SCA27B, please consider completing the research study conducted by the University of Chicago to explore how lifestyle & environmental factors may influence the onset & progression of symptoms.

 In our family, legend has it that the disease can be passed through the mother, but not the father.
 Is this true?